Klarna Founder: From $0 to $46 Billion: Sebastian Siemiatkowski | E98

 TL;DR

-• Sebastian Siemiatkowski built Klarna from zero to a $46 billion valuation by identifying a massive gap in the online shopping experience and solving a real consumer problem
+- Sebastian Siemiatkowski built Klarna from zero to a $46 billion valuation by identifying a gap in consumer finance and creating a seamless buy-now-pay-later solution

-• The death of his father profoundly shaped his worldview and influenced his approach to building a meaningful legacy through Klarna
+- The death of his father and becoming a parent himself profoundly shaped his values, priorities, and approach to leadership

 Episode Recap